Find Affordable College Courses

 70% Women

 A graduate certificate in dispute resolution is offered at 23 colleges in the United States.
-This degree is more popular with female students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 9.9% of dispute resolution graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 27% were students from underrepresented racial-ethnic groups.
+Also, 10.3% of dispute resolution graduates were international students.

 Education Levels of Dispute Resolution Majors

-In 2020-2021, 101 graduate certificates were awarded to dispute resolution majors.
+During the most recent year for which data is available, 145 people earned their graduate certificate in dispute resolution.
 This earns it the #115 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in dispute resolution at each degree level.